-This time you are considering a Marriott property because you want the confidence of booking a brand name with a solid track record.
+This time you are considering a sprawling resort and a Marriott property because you want the confidence of booking a brand name with a solid track record.
+You may also be wondering what side of Kauai is the best to stay on.
 Several properties on Kauai are under the Marriott banner, and here are three of the best — one on each major coast.

 Kauai Marriott Resort & Beach Club: